Morrissey: Fandom

 Simpson stated that Morrissey had a global fan following that was unrivalled in its devotion to the singer, characterising this as "the kind of devotion that only dead stars command" normally.
 Morrissey's fans have been described as being among the most dedicated of pop and rock fans.
-Music magazine NME considers Morrissey to be "one of the most influential artists ever", while The Independent says, "Most pop stars have to be dead before they reach the iconic status he has reached in his lifetime."
+The music magazine NME considers Morrissey to be "one of the most influential artists ever", while The Independent says, "Most pop stars have to be dead before they reach the iconic status he has reached in his lifetime."
 According to Bret, Morrissey's fanbase "religiously followed his every pitfall and triumph".
-Simpson highlighted an example during the US leg of Morrissey's 1996 Maladjusted tour in which young men asked the singer to sign autograph their necks, which they subsequently had permanently tattooed into their skin.
+Simpson highlighted an example during the US leg of Morrissey's 1996 Maladjusted tour in which young men asked the singer to autograph their necks, which they subsequently had permanently tattooed into their skin.
 Rogan compared Morrissey to Wilde's character Dorian Gray "in reverse; while he slowly ages, his audience remains young".
 Rogan also noted that while onstage, Morrissey "revels in the messianic adoration" of his fans.

 Soon after achieving national fame, Morrissey became a gay icon, with Bret noting that by the start of his solo career, Morrissey already had a "massive gay following".
 This development was influenced by the speculation around his own sexual orientation, his lyrics that dealt with such subjects as age-gap sex and rent boys, as well as the Smiths' heavy use of gay and camp imagery on their record covers.
 Morrissey's gay following was not restricted to Western countries, for he remained popular within the Japanese gay community as well.